When you can file for divorce: Michigan’s residency requirement

-Michigan divorce and family law requires that the plaintiff (person filing the divorce complaint) verify the residency right in the divorce complaint.
+For this reason, the court requires that residency be verified when filing for divorce in Michigan.
 Experienced family law attorneys are familiar with this residency requirement as well as all of the other requirements that are stated in Michigan law.
-Judges in Ingham County, Eaton County, Clinton County, Jackson County and Ionia County strictly enforce the residency requirements in all divorce cases.

-When hiring a divorce lawyer, you want to make sure you and the lawyer will make a good team.
-Because of this, we offer you the opportunity to meet with one of our aggressive divorce attorneys for a free initial consultation.
+When hiring a divorce or custody attorney, make sure you and the lawyer will make a good team.
+We offer you the opportunity to meet with one of our family law / divorce attorneys for a free initial consultation.
 This is your chance to learn about us and how we can help you with your divorce case and for us to think about whether we’re a good fit for one another.

 Call us today!
 Our phone number is (517) 886-1000 and we can be reached 24 hours per day!

-Our office is conveniently located at 420 S. Waverly Road in Lansing, Michigan.
+Our main office is conveniently located at 420 S. Waverly Road in Lansing, Michigan.
 We also maintain our Metro Detroit office in Farmington Hills, MI.